We Know Because We Go! | Book with a 5-Star Team,| Trusted by 10,000+ Divers

 Extra precautions are taken in this region due to the frigid temperatures and isolation, and divers absolutely must be experienced and healthy to dive Antarctica's waters.

-This dive destination is not an easy to reach place due to its remoteness.
-The best and easiest way to travel to Antarctica is taking either a plane or a ship from the tip of South America.
+This dive destination is not an easy place to reach due to its remoteness.
+The best and easiest way to travel to Antarctica is by taking either a plane or a ship from the tip of South America.
+Common departure airports are Punta Arenas (PUQ), Chile, or Ushuaia (USH), Argentina.